jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 There are valid domain model situations for which we would desire no more than one instance for a class, such as the system clock, the file system, a repository, etc.

 # Considering Static Methods
 Static methods are already associated with the class rather than an instance of the class.
 That is, for most Object-Oriented (OO) languages, we can access a static method without having to do so via an instance of the class.
-Static attributes, which are associated with the class rather than an instance of the class, are also accessible from static methods without the need for an instance of the class.
+Static attributes, which are associated with the class rather than an instance of the class, are also accessible without the need for an instance of the class.
 Isn’t making everything static already a type of Singleton?

 Technically, yes, it is.
 And we will see that Singleton’s mechanism uses a static method and static attribute, but Singleton is different, since it is an instance.